kasparmartens/website/content/post/NP.md

 The second scenario can be seen from the meta-learning viewpoint.
 Given $D$ data sets $d = 1, …, D$, each consisting of $N_d$ pairs $(x_i^{(d)}, y_i^{(d)})$, if we assume that every data set $d = 1, …, D$ has its own underlying function $f_d$ which has generated the values $y_i = f_d(x_i)$, we might want to learn the posterior of every $f_d$ as well as generalise to a new data set $d^{\ast}$.
 The latter is especially useful when every data set has only a small number of observations.
 This information sharing is achieved by specifying that there exists a shared process which underlies all functions $f_d$.
 For example, in the context of GPs, one can assume that $f_d \sim \mathcal{GP}$ share kernel hyperparameters.
 Having learned the shared process, when given a new data set $d^{\ast}$, one can use the posterior over functions as a prior and carry out few-shot function regression.

-The reason I wanted to highlight these two scenarios is the following: Usually, in the most standard setting, GP-regression is carried out under the first scenario.
+The reason I wanted to highlight these two scenarios is the following.
+Usually, in the most standard setting, GP-regression is carried out under the first scenario.
 This tends to work well even when $N$ is small.
 However, the motivation behind NPs seems to be mainly coming from the meta-learning setup -- in this setting the latent $z$ can be thought of as a mechanism to share information across different data sets.
 Nevertheless, having elements of a probabilistic model, NPs should be applicable in both scenarios.
 Below we will investigate how NPs behave when trained only on a single data set, as well as the second setup where we have access to a large number of function draws in order to train the NP.

 ### How are NPs implemented?